Adampeterjones/blog/_posts/2022-05-06-terraform-kubernetes-git.md

           # service_account_name = "eks-lambda"
   ```

-now I have left this commented out in this example but it is possible to create a service account which can have IAM roles assigned to it, in this comment I would be using a service account which allows my pods to execute lambda functions.
+I have left this commented out in this example but it is possible to create a service account which can have IAM roles assigned to it, in this comment I would be using a service account which allows my pods to execute lambda functions.
 I may cover this in a separate post in the future.

 2. container environment variables
 the below code allows you to set some environment variables within the pod.  again this could be turned into a dynamic block if required or you can remove it you don't require it.